Imran Nazir (cricketer)

+Early life

+Imran Nazir was born in Gujranwala, Punjab, Pakistan.
+As a youngster, Nazir says he admired many Pakistan stars but his first true cricketing idol was his elder brother Mushtaq, who guided him through lean spells and repeatedly reassured him.
+Like most kids of his generation he dominated street cricket, so by the time he played his first proper match at ten he already felt comfortable expressing himself with the bat.
+His first overseas stint came at 17 with Great Horton in England’s Bradford Cricket League, an experience that accelerated his development as he adjusted from Pakistani pitches to very different English conditions.

-Domestic career
+Franchise career

+Indian Cricket League

 In 2008, Nazir signed for the Indian Cricket League and played for the Lahore Badshahs.
-He scored 111 runs not out, off just 44 deliveries, against the Hyderabad Heroes in the third of the best of three finals of the tournament and helped his team achieve victory.
+He scored 111 runs not out, off just 44 deliveries, against the Hyderabad Heroes in the third of the best of three finals of the tournament and helped his team achieve victory and lift the trophy.
+Another, earlier of his notable performances in the ICL was when he blitzed an unbeaten 83 off 38 balls, propelling Lahore Badshahs to 141/2 in 13.2 overs and an eight-wicket win over Mumbai Champs (who had made 140/5).
+His powerplay surge effectively settled the chase long before the finish.

 After signing up for the Indian Cricket League, his chances of ever playing again for Pakistan looked slim.
-However, on 2 February 2009, a Pakistani court suspended the ban on Indian Cricket League players, which paved the way for Nazir to make a return to the One Day International and Twenty20 squad during their tour of Sri Lanka in August 2009.
+However, on 2 February 2009, a Pakistani court suspended the ban on Indian Cricket League players, which paved the way for Nazir to make a return to international cricket.

-Since then, he has played two National T20 cups.
+Other leagues and tournaments

+Nazir has played two National T20 cups with Sialkot Stallions, and he was instrumental in his team winning the second edition in 2005–06, being the top-scorer from his team in the final against Karachi Dolphins with 46 off 31 balls including seven fours and a six.

 He was selected for the Hong Kong Sixes tournament 2010 in Hong Kong as a member of the Pakistani squad.
 The final match, which was in Pakistan's favour, was lost due to Imran Nazir's bowling.
 46 runs were required from the last 8-ball over but Imran Nazir gave away 48 runs in 7 balls.
 In Twenty20 games he has a bowling average of 1.00 and in his 8 deliveries he has 3 wickets a strike rate of less than 3.

 He has also played for Dhaka Dynamites in Bangladesh's NCL T20 Bangladesh.

 He has played for Dhaka Gladiators in Bangladesh Premier League (BPL).
 He has played 7 matches in BPL and has scored 207 runs with an average of 41.4 runs per game.
 He has a strike rate of 150.
 His highest score is 58 and he has scored 2 half centuries in this tournament and has hit twenty one 4s and nine 6s.

 He has played for Lahore Qalandars in 2018 Abu Dhabi T20 Trophy.
+He played his last game in 2018.